Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Gurung dress

-Explore deep into the cultural heritage of Nepal and walk through charming Gurung, Thakali, and Tibetan-influenced villages.
+Explore Nepal’s cultural heritage and walk through charming Gurung, Thakali, and Tibetan-influenced villages.
 Feel the kindness of the locals, eat the real Himalayan food, and get to know their unique traditions.
 The cultural diversity along the Annapurna Circuit Trek adds depth to this incredible adventure.

 Muktinath Temple

 Muktinath Temple remains a holy pilgrim site for Buddhists and Hindus, lying amidst the Himalayan peaks.
 Pilgrims and tourists make the trek to this holy sanctuary to receive blessings and marvel at the peace here.
-Since the temple lies surrounded by white peaks, the atmosphere of the place is simply otherworldly.
+Since the temple lies surrounded by white peaks, the atmosphere there is otherworldly.

 Kali Gandaki Gorge